-The partner organizations strongly support the development of renewable energy resources and recognize its importance in the fight against climate change.
-We recognize the need to develop a specific accounting framework for green power purchases in order to encourage and incentivize emission reduction efforts.
-There is not yet consensus on how to accurately and credibly track green power purchases in a GHG accounting framework, but encourage local governments to disclose information about these activities as an information item in Section 2 of the Local Government Operations Standard Inventory Report.
+Despite the methodological challenges involved, the partner organizations recognize the need to develop a specific accounting framework for green power purchases in order to further incentivize emission reduction efforts.
+Until such guidance is available, we encourage local governments to disclose information about these activities as an information item in Section 2 of the Local Government Operations Standard Inventory Report.
 This approach is consistent with existing GHG accounting guidance provided by CCAR, The Climate Registry, WRI and EPA.